RonnyCh/gitbasic/Basic Git.md

 # 2. Branching

+#### Revised : you can delete a file in local drive but need to use the command git rm filename.
+Then follow the rest of the steps.

-#### You can't delete a file in local directory and expect remote will delete.
-You need to create a branch in local file and make the changes and do the following.
+####You need to create a branch in local file and make the changes and do the following.
 The same applies for other changes... so make sure do branches first if you already have the same files in github.
 If the file is new is fine since Github does not know anything about it.

 1. create a branch ---> git branch test
 2. go to that branch ----> git checout test